The most common way to demolish a building is also the most wasteful

 Reminders of the dangers of explosive demolition are tragedies such as the death of 12-year-old Katie Bender.
 She was struck by flying debris when the Royal Canberra Hospital was razed in 1997 to make way for the new National Museum of Australia.

-A recent demolition, and the tallest ever to be unbuilt, is 270 Park Avenue, New York City.
+A recent demolition, and the tallest ever to be brought down, is 270 Park Avenue, New York City.
 Its 52 floors were built in 1960 for the Union Carbide chemical company.
 The building was for 50 years the tallest ever designed by a female architect (Natalie de Blois of Skidmore, Owings and Merrill.
 Is that another low hit for gender equality?).
-Its replacement by architects Norman Foster will be twice as tall.
+Its replacement by architect Norman Foster will be twice as tall.

 The business of disassembling these skyscrapers is just now developing, but it will gain pace as more become obsolete.